jaols/PSJumpStart/PSJumpStartLight/Readme.md

 # PSJumpStartLight

 ## Introduction
 This is **NOT** a PowerShell module.
 PSJumpStartLight is a set of files to jumpstart the creation of a solution environment.
-The principal for the environment is;
+The principals for the environment are;

 - Scripts to launch by a user is placed in a main folder.
 - Script templates for main scripts is placed in the main folder.